-The "Market Rules" tendency to express performance requirements at a transmission connection point is intended to cater for both conventional and non-conventional generation.
-Many aspects of conventional generating units are either not present or present in a very different form in non-conventional generation facilities.
+The "Market Rules" tendency to express performance requirements at a transmission connection point is intended to cater for all types of generation and electricity storage technologies.
+Many aspects of conventional units are either not present or present in a very different form in non-conventional facilities.
 For example, a 100 MVA hydro-electric unit will have a single terminal where voltage is regulated while a 100 MVA wind generation facility will have many unit terminals and none of these terminals may be a suitable voltage regulation point.